Dems change some tax provisions as they ready economic bill – KION546

 “We’re feeling pretty good,” Schumer said about the legislation.
 “It’s what the country so desperately needs.
 And it’s what Democrats will deliver on in the coming days.”

-The measure will also include money sought by Sinema and other Western senators to help their states cope with historic drought conditions, Schumer said.
-Those lawmakers have sought $5 billion to help address water scarcity and wildfires, but it was unclear Friday how much would be included in the bill.
+The measure will also include $4 billion sought by Western senators to help their states cope with ruinous drought conditions, according to Sens.
+Mark Kelly, D-Ariz., Catherine Cortez Masto, D-Nev., and Michael Bennet, D-Colo.
+The group had sought $5 billion.

 Still other changes are possible.
 The Senate parliamentarian, Elizabeth MacDonough, is expected to soon say whether some provisions violate the chamber’s budget procedures and should be erased.
 Democrats are using special rules that would let them overcome GOP opposition and pass the package without needing the 60 votes most bills require.